A.C.S.B. approves name change for local elementary school

 A renaming committee will hold at least two meetings and face a deadline of July 27 to recommend a new name.

-Just click here to read the original article
+Just click here to read the